fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/embed-hosted-workflow.md

 Hosted workflows can be accessed directly via a URL or embedded into any website to run independently

-> Ensure you have completed signup with FP as per[go live checklist](/going-live/checklist)
+> Ensure you have completed signup with FP as per [go live checklist](/going-live/checklist)

 ### 1. Direct link

-If your application does not allow inserting a script, you can use the direct link of the app that you have subscribed on your FP account.
+If your application does not allow inserting a script, you can use the direct link of workflow

 ```